-where the sum runs over functions $\omega$ from $V(G)$ to a set $[q]$ of $q$ colours, and $m_G(\omega)$ is the number of monochromatic edges of $G$ under the colouring $\omega$.
-Galanis, Štefankovič, Vigoda, and Yang~\cite{GSVY16a} showed that for $q\ge 3$ and $\beta>\beta_o(q,\Delta)$ it is \BIS-hard to approximate $Z^{\potts}_G(\beta)$ on graphs of maximum degree $\Delta$.
-In fact they proved this for bipartite graphs, though we will not restrict our attention to this class.
+where $\beta>0$ is a parameter related to the physical notion of temperature.
+The sum runs over functions $\omega$ from $V(G)$ to a set $[q]$ of $q$ colors (also known as spins), and $m_G(\omega)$ is the number of monochromatic edges of $G$ under the coloring $\omega$.
+Galanis, Štefankovič, Vigoda, and Yang~\cite{GSVY16a} showed that for $q\ge 3$ and $\beta>\beta_o(q,\Delta)$ it is \BIS-hard to approximate $Z_G(\beta)$ on graphs of maximum degree $\Delta$, where $\beta_o$ is a natural physical threshold known as the \emph{order-disorder threshold}.
+In fact, they proved this for bipartite graphs though we will not restrict our attention to this class.
 We note that $\beta_o\sim 2\log(q)/\Delta$ for fixed $q$ as $\Delta\to\infty$, and refer the reader to~\cite{GSVY16a} for the precise definition of $\beta_o$ and a discussion of its physical significance.

-In the ferromagnetic Potts model the parameter $\beta>0$ plays the role of inverse temperature, and when $\beta$ is very small each colouring contributes approximately the same weight $e^{\beta m_G(\omega)}$ to the sum in $Z_G^\potts(\beta)$.
-This approximate uniformity represents a high-temperature physical system.
-If $\beta$ is very large then the colourings with many monochromatic edges receive significantly more weight than ones with few monochromatic edges, and the partition function is thus dominated by the contribution from the colourings which give each vertex the same colour, which here play the role of \emph{ground states}.
-A low-temperature algorithm is a procedure for approximating partition functions such as this for parameter ranges that correspond to low temperature.
-For a connected graph $G=(V,E)$ on $n$ vertices, the $q$ monochromatic colourings are the only ones achieving $|E|$ monochromatic edges, and so $qe^{\beta|E|}$ is a relative $\eps$-approximation to $Z_G^\potts(\beta)$ when $\beta \ge (n-1)\log q - \log(e^\eps-1)$ because then

-That is, the problem of designing an approximation algorithm for $Z^\potts_G(\beta)$ is most interesting when $\beta$ is large but not too large compared to the $n$ and $\eps$ of the instance.
-For such $\beta$ one can expect that it is necessary to take into account the contribution from colourings close to a ground state, under which almost every vertex is the same colour.
-To design such an algorithm a technique relying on the \emph{cluster expansion for abstract polymer models} has been successfully applied in many recent works e.g.~\cite{HPR19a,JP19,JKP19,CP19,CDK+19,BCH+19}.